Timeline of historic inventions: Agricultural and proto-agricultural eras

-The end of the Last Glacial Period ("ice age") and the beginning of the Holocene around 11.7 ka coincide with the Agricultural Revolution, marking the beginning of the agricultural era, which persisted until the industrial revolution.
+The end of the Last Glacial Period ("ice age") and the beginning of the Holocene around 11.7 ka coincide with the Agricultural Revolution, marking the beginning of the agricultural era, which persisted there until the industrial revolution.

 Neolithic and Late Mesolithic

-During the Neolithic period, lasting 8400 years, stone remained the predominant material for toolmaking, although copper and arsenic bronze were developed towards the end of this period.
+During the Neolithic period, lasting 8400 years, stone began to be used for construction, and remained a predominant hard material for toolmaking.
+Copper and arsenic bronze were developed towards the end of this period, and of course the use of many softer materials such as wood, bone, and fibers continued.
+Domestication spread both in the sense of how many species were domesticated, and how widespread the practice became.